 (c) For fruit sized by count, the difference in size should be consistent with (a).

-Uniformity in size is not required in mixtures of lemons with distinctly different citrus fruit species.

 IV.
 Provisions concerning tolerances

 At all marketing stages, tolerances in respect of quality and size shall be allowed in each lot for produce not satisfying the requirements of the class indicated.